 Within the rich tapestry of power moves, iconic techniques such as the windmill, swipe, flare, backspin, and headspin showcase the breakers’ physical prowess and ability to manipulate their bodies with precision and grace.
 Each power move becomes a testament to the breakdancer’s dedication to pushing the boundaries of physical expression within the art form.

-See also What is a Handglide?
+See also What is Sexy Samba Style of Dance?

 Freezes